apache/doris/docs/en/administrator-guide/dynamic-partition.md

     When the `start` attribute is not specified, this parameter has no effect.

+* `dynamic_partition.hot_partition_num`

+    Specify how many of the latest partitions are hot partitions.
+For hot partition, the system will automatically set its `storage_medium` parameter to SSD, and set `storage_cooldown_time`.
+Assuming that the partition is divided by day and the parameter is set to 2, then the partitions of the last 2 days, `storage_medium` are all SSDs.
+The `storage_cooldown_time` of yesterday's partition is 0 o'clock tomorrow, and the `storage_cooldown_time` of today's partition is 0 o'clock the day after tomorrow.

+    default is 0, which means there is no hot partition.

 ### Notice

 If some partitions between `dynamic_partition.start` and `dynamic_partition.end` are lost due to some unexpected circumstances when using dynamic partition, the lost partitions between the current time and `dynamic_partition.end` will be recreated, but the lost partitions between `dynamic_partition.start` and the current time will not be recreated.